EBR school employee fired amid criminal investigation into 'inappropriate relationship' with student

 BATON ROUGE - A high school counselor in Baton Rouge was fired after administrators discovered he was having an inappropriate relationship with a student.

-The employee worked at Belaire High School, according to a statement from the East Baton Rouge School System.
-Sources identified the employee as Justin Broussard, a disciplinary counselor who worked in the school's "time-out room."
+The staffer worked at Belaire High School, according to a statement from the East Baton Rouge School System.
+Sources identified the employee as Justin Broussard, an employee who worked in the school's "time-out room."

 The student involved is reportedly a male sophomore.
 It's unclear whether the student is a minor or if any misconduct occurred on school grounds.